pbering/TinyBlogNet/src/MvcBlog/App_Data/Posts/sitecore-and-windows-server-containers-part-2.md

 	1. Copy `ServerDatacenterCore_en-us_TP4_Container.vhd` to `ServerDatacenterCore_en-us_TP4_Container_Extended.vhd`.
 	2. Use the "Edit disk" feature in Hyper-V to expand it.
 	3. Double-click the new expanded VHD to mount it.
-	4. Use "Disk Management" to resize the OS volume.
+	4. Use "Disk Management" to re-size the OS volume.
 	5. Use "Explorer" to eject the mounted VHD.
 	6. Use VhdPath parameter of New-ContainerHost.ps1 to reference the expanded VHD.